Center for Cancer and Metabolism COBRE Pilot Awards

 Eligibility and Awardee Commitments

-- CCM pilots are open to any UK faculty member with an interest in any aspects of cancer and metabolism.
-Junior faculty are especially encouraged to apply.
+- CCM pilots are open to any UK faculty member with an interest in any aspects of cancer, genetics, epigenetics or metabolism.

 - Pilot projects will be required to use one of the two CCM cores (Imaging or Metabolism).
 This requirement does not preclude the use of other available core facilities.